-In this article, I show you how to fill wood voids with epoxy resin.
-Also, learn the best epoxy for filling wood voids, knots, and cracks.
+In this step-by-step guide, I show you how to fill wood voids with epoxy resin.
+Learn the best epoxy wood filler and many more helpful tips.

 Tools and MaterialsDeep Pour Epoxy

 Router Slab Flattening Bit

 What Type of Epoxy Fills Voids in Wood?

 The 2 types of epoxy used to fill wood voids are liquid epoxy and epoxy wood putty.